 What is a CD?

 When you open a CD, you have to decide how much money to put in the account and how long you want to keep the money in the account.
-For example, you may choose to open a six-month CD.
+For example, you may choose to open a one-year CD.
+CD terms can range from a few months to five years or longer.

-Once the account is open, you cannot withdraw your money until the chosen amount of time passes.
+Once the account is open, you cannot withdraw your money until the selected amount of time has passed.
 If you do, you usually have to pay a penalty fee.
 In exchange for this loss in flexibility, banks tend to offer higher interest rates on CDs than on other accounts.

-A money market account differs from a savings account or CD in that it has checking account features.
+A money market account differs from a CD in that the money market account has checking account features.
 For instance, you can usually write checks from it.
 You may also get a debit card.
+Additionally, a CD is a time-deposit account, while a money market account isn’t.

 Typically, a money market account pays less than a CD because a CD requires you to keep your cash in the account for a set period of time.
-Some of the top money market accounts earn up to 0.60 APY, according to Bankrate, while some three-year CDs pay more than 1 percent.
+Some of the top money market accounts earn up to 0.60 APY, according to Bankrate, while some three-year CDs pay up to 1.10 percent.
 Money market accounts with higher yields typically require you to maintain a higher balance.

-Money market accounts and savings accounts are more similar than money market accounts and CDs.
-The primary differences between them are their flexibility and fee structures.
+The primary differences between money market accounts and savings accounts are their flexibility and fee structures.

-Savings accounts are relatively flexible, but usually don’t come with checkbooks and debit cards like money market accounts.
+Savings accounts are relatively flexible but usually don’t come with checkbooks and debit cards like money market accounts.
 Money market accounts are explicitly designed to give account holders an easy way to spend the money in the account.
-Savings accounts are not as flexible and you need to take a few extra steps to spend money that you have in the account.
+Savings accounts are not as flexible, and you need to take a few extra steps to access and spend money that you have in the account.

 The other difference is that savings accounts are generally much easier and less expensive to open.
-Many savings accounts have no or low minimum balances and fees that range from easy to avoid to non-existent.
+Many savings accounts have no or low minimum balances and low or no fees.
 Many money market accounts have much higher minimum balance requirements and monthly fees.
 This makes them more popular with people who have larger balances and who want the flexibility to make large purchases.

 Money market accounts

 In general, money market accounts pay a higher APY than ordinary savings accounts.
-Check to see how your financial institution compounds the interest.
-You’re likely to see daily compounding, with the interest paid out monthly.
-Additionally, check to see whether the APYs are tiered.
-Often, you’ll have a lower APY until you reach a certain balance, then the APY increases.
+Check to see whether the APYs are tiered.
+Often, you’ll have a lower APY until you reach a certain balance, and then the APY increases.
 A balance of $100,000 or more, for example, could earn you a higher interest rate than an account with less than $10,000.

 - Higher interest: Compared with interest checking accounts and many average savings accounts, you can generally expect a higher rate of interest.